General Guidelines

 For articles, reviews, and review essays, margins are set to 1 inch (2.5 cm) on all sides.

 Body text is 12-pt font size, double-spaced and justified.
-Headings are 14-pt font size, bold face.
-Subheadings are 12-pt font size, bold face.
-Headings and subheadings are separated from the body text by a single blank line.
-They are not followed by a period.
+Headings are 12-pt font size, bold face.
+Subheadings are 12-pt font size, italicized.
+Headings and subheadings are separated from the body text by a single blank line and not followed by a period.
+Endnotes and Works Cited are 11-pt font size, single-spaced.

 Articles for Migrating Minds should be 6000-8000 words long (including bibliography and endnotes) and should include the following items: